andres-lowrie/lang/docs/content/docs/custom-types/_index.md

 that to create types on the fly.

 ```
+// Some function that returns a structure
-getData ->
+login ->
-  first = prompt "What's your name?"
+  username = prompt "What's your username?"
-  last = prompt "What's your last name?"
+  password = prompt_secret "What's your password?"
-  {first, last}

-// Here we say that we want to define the structure `getData` returns as a
-// custom type
+  // Assume this returns some structure
+  do_actual_login username, password

-user = (type getData)
+local_user -> (type getData)

-// Then we can run our program
-call user
-dump user

-=> "What's your name?"
+=> "What's your username?"
-> Bobby
+> "the dude"

-=> "What's your last name?"
+=> "What's your password?"
-> Sue
+> *******

-=> user { first:'Bobby', last: 'Sue' }
+// The real power can come from the fact that the has
+// a type defined for _this_ user specifically so
+// we could define functions that only work with
+// this literal user

+// perhaps things like
+write_a_blog_post:local_user -> noop

+// or
+logout_other_sessions => (u:local_user) -> noop

+// or if you suppose this is running on some shared server
+// you could imagine a function somewhere that
+// listens for connections, perhaps it could do
+// something like
+is_that_user_this_user = (a:that_user, b:local_user) -> noop

+// etc. etc.
 ```

-### Conditional Types
+### Conditional Types / Guards

-The type system in _lang_ is not only optional but it also strives to be conditional; the idea is to allow the user to be able to express a condition which must evaluate to true before a value can be bound to a variable and allow the program to continue
+The _type_ function can also be used to express a condition which must evaluate to true before a value can be bound to a variable and allow the program to continue; _lang_ calls these guards

-The conditions are expressed via single parameter ("unary") boolean functions
+ Conditional Types are expressed via single parameter boolean functions (aka "unary" functions)

 For example:

 ```
-// We declare a unary function
-//
 // In this case it is a function that always returns true
-yes = a -> true
+yes = (a) -> true

 // This means that when "yes" is used as a type, _lang_ will let anything be
 // assigned to the variable on the left hand side... because the `yes` function